autumnshores/AY250_PythonClass/homework5/readme.txt

 FindNotes is also available as a .py script.

 Note: This program is currently (as of now) unable to return the actual note name.
 This is doable by saving a dictionary of note names and frequencies, but the corresponding frequency for each note must have a certain range - they could possibly be integers, and the program will round the peak frequencies to the nearest integer and return its corresponding note name.
+For now, the following conversion chart is used: http://www.phy.mtu.edu/~suits/notefreqs.html

+Alternatively, since I have perfect pitch, these are the notes that I could hear in the files before starting on the homework (although I got quite confused by some of them because of the harmonics):
+1) C4,D4,G4
+2) F3,F4
+3) A4
+4) C4,C5
+5) G3
+6) C5
+7) D5
+8) F4
+9) G3
+10) C3,G3 (started getting confused from 10 onwards)
+11) E3,B3
+12) C3,C5

+I had fun doing this though. :)